-If you want to save the work you have done so far, push PSET, touch File and then touch Save or Save As.
+If you want to save the work you have done so far:

+- 1. Push PSET to display the Preset Screen. - 2.
+Touch File and then touch Save or Save As.
 If you choose Save As, you will have a chance to save to a new preset so you don't overwrite the original preset.

-Note that blackbox does not automatically save changes as you work.
+▶ Blackbox does not automatically save changes as you work.
 If you don't save your changes, the preset will remain in its original state on your microSD card when you load a different preset, create a new preset or power down blackbox.

-Hopefully, that's enough to give you a feel for what blackbox can do.
-We will dive into more detail about each of the functional areas of blackbox next.
+Next we will create a new preset and dive into more detail about each of the functional areas of blackbox.